Re-Reading Improves Reasoning in Large Language Models

 \section{Introduction}

-In the ever-evolving landscape of artificial intelligence, large language models (LLMs) have emerged as a cornerstone of natural language understanding and generation~\cite{brown2020language,touvron2023llama,touvron2023llama,openai2023gpt}.
-However, as these models have grown in size and complexity, a pivotal challenge has come to the forefront: imbuing them with the ability to reason effectively.
-The capacity to engage in sound reasoning is a hallmark of human intelligence, enabling us to infer, deduce, and solve problems.
-In LLMs, this skill is paramount for enhancing their practical utility across a multitude of tasks.
-Despite their remarkable capabilities, LLMs often struggle with {nuanced reasoning}~\cite{blair2023can,arkoudas2023gpt}, prompting researchers to explore innovative strategies to bolster their reasoning prowess~\cite{wei2022chain,gao2023pal,besta2023graph,luo2023wizardmath}.
+In the ever-evolving landscape of artificial intelligence, large language models (LLMs) have emerged as a keystone of natural language understanding and generation~\citep{brown2020language,touvron2023llama,touvron2023llama,openai2023gpt, xu2024surveyknowledgedistillationlarge}.
+As LLMs have become more advanced, a key challenge has emerged: teaching them to reason effectively.
+The ability to reason well is a key aspect of human intelligence, allowing us to infer, deduce, and solve problems.
+In LLMs, this skill is crucial for improving their practical use.
+Despite their impressive abilities, LLMs often have difficulty with reasoning tasks~\citep{blair2023can,arkoudas2023gpt}, urging researchers to explore more strategies to bolster reasoning ability~\citep{wei2022chain,gao2023pal,besta2023graph}.

-The existing body of research in this domain has predominantly concentrated on designing diverse {thought-eliciting} prompting strategies to guide and channel their reasoning processes.
-Noteworthy strategies such as Chain-of-Thought (CoT)~\cite{wei2022chain}, Tree of Thoughts (ToT)~\cite{yao2023tree}, Graph of Thoughts~\cite{besta2023graph}, Plan-and-Solve (PS)~\cite{wang2023plan}, and program-aided language model (PAL)~\cite{gao2023pal} have emerged to structure and elicit logical trains of thought from these models.
-However, existing decoder-only causal language modeling (CLM) architecture often operates in a single forward pass, which may miss the richer, back-and-forth interactions that humans use when reasoning through a challenging problem.
-Meanwhile, an intriguing observation emerges – while significant efforts have been directed towards molding the path of reasoning, CoT family for example, scant attention has been paid to a critical dimension, i.e., the input problem itself embedded within the prompts.